lauslim12/competitive-programming/README.md

-# Codeforces
+# Competitive Programming

-Solution for many of Codeforces' exercises and problemsets.
-Usually done with C, C++, Python, and or Ruby.
+Solution for many competitive programming websites.
+Usually done with C, C++, Python, JavaScript, and/or Ruby.
 It all depends on the problem.

 When I see a problem, I usually try to deduce its nature before attacking it.
 I also try to deduce the best programming language to be used to solve the problem.